-13 Furry Facts About Bobcats
+25 Fascinating Facts About Bobcats

 Graceful and stealthy, this North American cat is an extraordinary hunter and can thrive in regions from Canada to Mexico.
 And yes, their offspring are called bobkittens.

 Though many felines have long, sinuous tails, an adult bobcat's averages just 6 to 7 inches in length; the word bobcat is a reference to this stubby appendage.
 (In barbershop lingo, hair that's been cut short is sometimes called “bobbed.”)
-Other names that these animals go by include bobtailed cats and wildcats—but neither of these names are generally accepted because there's a breed of domestic cat called a bobtail cat, and wildcat is now generally restricted to members of Felis silvestris, an unrelated species.
+Other names these animals go by include bobtailed cats and wildcats—but neither of these names are generally accepted because there's a breed of domestic cat called a bobtail cat, and wildcat is now generally restricted to members of Felis silvestris, an unrelated species.

-While bobcats are actually a type of lynx (another accepted name for them is the bay lynx—more on that in a minute), in North America, the term is more generally associated with the Canadian lynx.
+While bobcats are actually a type of lynx (another accepted name for them is the bay lynx—more on that in a minute), in North America, the term is more generally associated with the Canada lynx.
 On the surface, these two species look very much alike.
 Both, after all, are similarly proportioned, mid-sized cats with stumpy tails and pointed ears.
 Still, some noticeable differences do exist between them.

-First, the Canadian lynx is slightly bigger with longer limbs and larger feet.
+First, the Canada lynx is slightly bigger with longer limbs and larger feet.
 Another key dissimilarity lies in the fur: Bobcats have short, reddish-brown coats with well-defined spots while lynx are shaggy, gray, and have faded spots.
 If you were to compare their hindquarters, you'd notice that a bobcat has black bands on its tail, whereas a lynx's tail only displays a solid, black tip.
 Also, lynx ears have longer tufts.

 But where these felines truly deviate from each other is in their lifestyle preferences.
 The lynx is a cold-weather cat that lives further north and at higher elevations.
 Their enlarged paws act like snowshoes, enabling these hunters to pursue such game as snowshoe hares with relative ease.
 Bobcats, in contrast, are built for warmer environments.
 Also, while lynx mainly eat hares, bobcats have a more varied diet and will readily hunt birds, small mammals, reptiles, and deer.
 Here's another noteworthy tidbit: Bobcats tend to be much more aggressive—in fact, some zoo keepers call them the “spitfires of the animal kingdom.”